 - Persons with temperatures or other symptoms will be quarantined until they can leave.

 - Partition at front office desk, and utilized by teachers if beneficial.

 - Visitors entering school minimized.
 Visitors must follow building protocol for social distancing and masking.

 - Elementary students (grades K-5) will attend on a daily basis.
-K-4 will be here two days per week, as in the past.
+K-4 students will attend two days per week, as they did in the past.

 - Virtual option: for students who choose to participate virtually, and not attend classes at school, all classes will be broadcast online, so students can participate from home.

 - Elementary and middle school students at school will remain in their cohorts (class groups) during the school day.

 - Desks spaced following social distancing guidelines to the greatest extent possible.